HMS Miranda (1851): First commission

-She commissioned at Sheerness on 25 February 1854 under the command of Captain Edmund M. Lyons RN, for service in the Baltic Sea during the Crimean War.
+She commissioned at Sheerness on 25 February 1854 under the command of Captain Edmund Moubray Lyons for service in the Baltic Sea during the Crimean War.
 She did not sail for the Baltic; instead she joined Captain Erasmus Ommanney's Squadron for service in the White Sea.
 The squadron, consisting of Eurydice, Miranda, Brisk, and two French ships, scoured the White Sea for Russian ships.
 Not finding any Russian ships, the Squadron destroyed the port of Kola on 24 August before withdrawing before the onset of winter.
 Her crew received the Baltic medal even though she did not serve in the Baltic.
 She returned to Portsmouth in September 1854.

 Attack on the small town of Novitska (near Kola) by the corvette HMS Brisk and Miranda, August 1854.

 In 1855, she deployed to the Black Sea for operations in the Sea of Azov.
 On 3 June 1855, during the Siege of Taganrog, Boatswain Henry Cooper and Lieutenant Cecil William Buckley of Miranda landed destroying equipment and set fire to government buildings, despite the town being under bombardment and garrisoned by 3,000 Russian troops.
 For this action the pair were awarded the Victoria Cross.
-Captain Edmund Moubray Lyons of Miranda reported on 29 May 1855 that in the first four days of the squadron entering the Sea of Azov, the enemy had lost four steamers of war and 246 merchant vessels, together with corn and flour magazines to the value of at least £150,000.
-During the Kerch operations on 17 June, Captain Lyons was mortally wounded, dying on the 23rd.
-Captain Robert Hall took command on the 24th as the Senior Officer in the Strait of Kerch.
-Upon the cessation of hostilities, Miranda returned to home waters, paying off at Sheerness on 21 April 1857.
+Lyons, her commander, reported on 29 May 1855 that in the first four days of the squadron entering the Sea of Azov, the enemy had lost four steamers of war and 246 merchant vessels, together with corn and flour magazines to the value of at least £150,000.
+Lyons was then killed in action on 17 June 1855 in her night attack on Fort Constantine, in which he was fatally wounded by a piece of shell that embedded itself in his left leg.
+Captain Robert Hall took command on 24 June as the senior officer in the Strait of Kerch.
+Upon the cessation of hostilities, Miranda returned to Britain, paying off at Sheerness on 21 April 1857.

 Second commission

-Miranda recommissioned at Sheerness on 4 October 1860 under the command of Commander Henry C. Glyn RN, for the Australia Station.
-During the early 1860s she took part in the New Zealand Wars; in 1863 being used to land troops at Pūkorokoro, Waikato (later renamed Miranda in her honour).
-On 29 August 1861, Captain Robert Jenkins assumed command.
-She returned to Sheerness to decommission on 3 June 1865.
+Miranda was recommissioned at Sheerness on 4 October 1860 under the command of Commander Henry C. Glyn, for the Australia Station.
+During the early 1860s she took part in the New Zealand Wars under Captain Robert Jenkins.
+She was used to land troops at Pūkorokoro, Waikato, which was later renamed Miranda in her honour.
+She returned to Sheerness to decommission on 3 June 1865 and was sold to C. Lewis for breaking on 2 December 1869.

-Disposal

-Miranda was sold for breaking to C Lewis on 2 December 1869.